 The following are some of the horribly negative comments people are posting about ReCharge.

 Integration is manual by them and it takes ages with no answer. don't be fooled by nice graphics they show to you. it is waste of time and effort

 We have been waiting for over a month for Recharge to get our store working correctly.
 Despite contacting them it is still not setup.
 Beware if you think this is an easy integration, they have to write custom code to make it work...

 I hate the fact that I cannot have it billed through Shopify, but instead I have to manage a separate subscription.
 Utterly pointless and unnecessary!

 It is our job as ecommerce consultants to understand the larger picture of digital commerce so that we can share the pros and cons of any tool with our current and prospective clients.
-We try not to hold much bias from one tool to the next, but instead, dig deep into the accuracy of the full feature set.
-Once we understand the tool, we then like to see if it’s a scalable solution and who it’s best suited for.
+We try not to hold much bias from one tool to the next, but instead dig deep into the accuracy of the full feature set.
+Once we understand the tool, we then like to see whether it’s a scalable solution and who it’s best suited for.